jippi/hashi-ui/README.md

 on, you can use the additional ```-e NOMAD_PORT=...``` environment variable.

 NOMAD_ADDR (IP or DNS name) and NOMAD_PORT should point to the correct location of your Nomad server.
+It is also possible to specify the listening port for the lighttpd server that is running in the Docker container with ```-e PORT=...```.
 If you have a Node environment you can also build the production version yourself with:

 ```